 Effective Date: 7/27/2012

-This UPPS establishes policies and procedures for the Texas State University Mother-Friendly Worksite Program to be administered in accordance with Texas Health and Safety Code §165.003 which recognizes that a mother is entitled to breastfeed her baby in any location in which the mother is entitled to be.
+This document establishes policies and procedures for the Texas State University Mother-Friendly Worksite Program to be administered in accordance with Texas Health and Safety Code §165.003, which recognizes that a mother is entitled to breastfeed her baby in any location that the mother is entitled to be.